Learn how to write songs

 Verse – This is an important part of the song that builds it up with both music and text.
 There are lots of ways to write a verse and arrange the music.
 We will look deeper into this soon.

 Bridge – The function of the bridge is to launch the chorus.
 This tends to be an instrumental part in many songs.
+In a song with an AABA structure, the B section is called the bridge.

 Solo – A solo can expand a song and give it an exciting instrumental break.
 A common practice is to place the solo after the second chorus.